EPCCed/APT-python4hpc/lectures/02/README.md

 Numba works best when:

-- The function is called many times during normal execution
+- Function called many times during execution
- - Compilation is slow, so if the function is not called often, savings in execution time are unlikely to compensate for compilation time
+ - Compilation is slow, so if the function is not called often, savings in execution time unlikely to compensate for compilation time

-- Compute time is primarily due to NumPy array element memory access or numerical operations more complex than a single NumPy function call.
+- Compute time primarily due to NumPy array element memory access or numerical operations more complex than a single NumPy function call

-- Function execution time is larger than the Numba dispatcher overhead.
+- Original function execution time larger than Numba dispatcher overhead
- - Functions that execute in much less than a microsecond are not going to see a major improvement, as the wrapper code which transitions from the Python interpreter to Numba-compiled machine code takes longer than a pure Python function call
+  - Numba dispatch wrapper transitions from Python interpreter to Numba-compiled machine code
+  - Functions taking << 1 µs (no Numba) won't see major improvement

 ---

 # PyPy vs Numba

-- Numba and PyPy both provide JIT optimising compilation functionality for Python code
+- Both provide JIT-optimised execution of Python code

 - Both easy to use:
+    - No code changes needed for PyPy
     - Numba uses simple decorators
-    - No code changes needed for PyPy

 - Compatibility:
+    - PyPy support for NumPy, still relatively immature
-    - Numba works with the standard Python interpreter, i.e. CPython and NumPy
+    - Numba works with CPython and NumPy
-        - not every single Numpy feature, but code will still run as normal
+        - not every single Numpy feature, but code will still run
-    - PyPy support for NumPy, SciPy, pandas etc. still relatively immature

 - Performance:
     - It depends... try it!
     - Numba more generally useful for numerical computing

-- Numba can also be used to target GPUs
+        - can also be used to target GPUs

 ---